Title

 Seafarers must submit a valid medical certificate and two passport-sized photos in appropriate attire when applying for or renewing Certificates of Proficiency, as mandated by MARINA Advisory No. 2013-19.

-Applications must be accompanied by two pieces of passport-size photos.
+Yes.
+Applications for issuance and/or revalidation of COPs must be accompanied by two (2) pieces of passport-size photos.

-Seafarers must wear the appropriate uniform corresponding to their rank in their passport-size photos.
+The photos must wear the appropriate uniform corresponding to the rank of the concerned seafarer.

-They must wear a white polo shirt with collar or white blouse with collar against a white background.
+Yes.
+Their pictures must be taken wearing a white polo shirt with collar or a white blouse with collar on a white background.

-They are required to submit scanned pictures as described in the advisory on compact or flush disks to facilitate photo editing.
+They must submit scanned pictures described in the advisory in a compact or flush disk for facility in editing of the photos.

-It took effect immediately upon publication in a newspaper of general circulation.
+It shall take effect immediately upon publication in a newspaper of general circulation.

 Analyze Cases Smarter, Faster